Dustyroom/ai-toolbox-doc/_pages/home.md

 intro:
   - excerpt: 'Use the power of AI both in the Unity Editor and in your shipped games.
 It allows you to generate C# scripts from text descriptions, and generate images from text descriptions, including seamlessly tiling ones, right in your project.'
 # Centered with `type="center"`
+feature_video_1:
+  - image_path: /assets/images/landing/none.png
+    video:
+    id: XsxDH4HcOWA
+    provider: youtube
+    # alt: "AI in Runtime"
+    title: "Text to Script.
+That simple."
+    # excerpt: 'With AI Toolbox you can securely embed and control AI into the shipped games.'
+    # url: "/runtime/"
+    # btn_label: "Read More"
+    # btn_class: "btn--primary"

 feature_row:
   - image_path: /assets/images/landing/foo-image-1.png
     alt: "placeholder image 1"